vdakov/cv-board-game-detection/README.md

 1. Prepare training data:
    - Place your training images in `pre_processing/data/output/perspective_distorted_boards`.
 Alternatively, you can synthetically generate data by running the `board_mining.py` script, followed by the `perspective_warping.py` script for preprocessing the samples.
    - Ensure you have corresponding bounding box coordinates in `bbox_coordinates.json`
 2. Train the model using `homomography_training.py`.
-The model will be saved in `runs/models/homomography_hybrid_128_model.pth` which can be moved to the `models` folder.
+The model will be saved in `runs/models/homomography_hybrid_128_model.pth` which can be moved to its `models` folder.

 ### YOLO Board Detection Model
 1. Convert training data to YOLO format using `to_yolo_format.py`.
 2. Train the model using `yolo_training.py`.
-The model will be saved in `board_detection/data/output/train/weights/best.pt`, which can then be moved to the `models` folder.
+The model will be saved in `board_detection/data/output/train/weights/best.pt`, which can then be moved to its `models` folder.

 ### Tile Classification Model
 1. Place your training images (cropped hex tiles) in `board_piece_classification/data/input`.
 Ensure images are organized by class in subdirectories.